-With one month to go until Inktober, the month-long challenge where artists post one ink-drawn work for each day of October, illustrators and budding artists everywhere are already getting ready with the release of 2019's prompts.
+October's arrival can only mean one thing – Inktober, the month-long challenge where artists post one ink-drawn work for each day of the month according to a series of prompts.

 The rules of Inktober are simple: make an ink drawing – you're allowed to use a pencil under-drawing if you wish – and post on your favourite social media networks come October 1st with the hashtag of #inktober and #inktober2019.

-Although a lot of artists use this period as a great way to showcase their art, Inktober is open to anyone and everyone, even untalented artists like ourselves at Digital Arts.
+Although a lot of illustrators use this period as a great way to showcase their art, Inktober is open to anyone and everyone, even untalented artists like ourselves at Digital Arts.